Pranavnegi07/Cloud-Computing/README.md

 vi index.html
 ```

-## this will open a notepad like and write html code there like (vi is editor) -
+this will open a notepad like and write html code there like (vi is editor) -

-## then press ctrl+c then shift+colon then write wq and enter
+then press ctrl+c then shift+colon then write wq and enter

-## now copy your public ip and paste it on browser you will see the texts written by you (by using html above)
+now copy your public ip and paste it on browser you will see the texts written by you (by using html above)

-# congratulations you got it 👏🏻 🎉

 # USING CONTAINER IN VM and adding nginx server by Docker:-

-First open aws search EC2 then Launch Instance and there select keypair in putty then download it
+First open AWS search EC2 then Launch Instance and there select keypair in putty then download it

 after that edit network setting and click on add security group rule and select TCP,UDP,ALL TRAFFIC AND SELECT EVERYWHERE SOURCE TYPE IN THEM then Launch it and run putty and paste public id on HOST NAME and open that downloaded key pair for putty in SSH